 But this wasn’t always the case.
 Throughout this storied journey, there have been many firsts.
 These innovations were not always spectacular, but they were breakthroughs that paved the way for greatness, and the stories behind their invention are eventful, awe-inspiring, and, occasionally, glorious.

 What Was the First Computer?

 Some might cite the Difference Engine while others go as late as to ascribe the ENIAC with the honor.

 To answer this question the most accurately, we have to go to the root of the word ‘computer.’
-From the early 17th century till the mid-20th century, the word was assigned for people who did calculations (usually at high speed), or ‘computed.’
-It wasn’t until machines which could perform the same tasks were invented that the word gradually shifted in meaning.
+From the early 17th century till the mid-20th century, the word was assigned to people who did calculations (usually at high speed), or ‘computed.’
+It wasn’t until machines that could perform the same tasks were invented that the word gradually shifted in meaning.

 Considering this, the first computers, really, were humans.